thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 ### Control flags <a name="Control_flags"></a>

 The control flags let you chose what to execute in the script.
-There is three principal parts :
+There are three principal parts :

 - Preprocessing : Structure and mesh construction.
 - Processing : FDTD simulation.
-- Postprocessing : Far field computation & human readable results plotting.
+- Postprocessing : Far field computation & human-readable results plotting.

 It is totally possible to run parts one by one, running the script for each one (may be useful for very long simulations).
 Most useful flags are :

 - `--only-preprocess` : To check the circuit and its mesh before starting a simulation.
-- `--only-postprocess` : To rerun postprocessing with different options or simply to vizualize results.
+- `--only-postprocess` : To rerun postprocessing with different options or simply to visualize results.
 - `--no-gui` : Not to pop the AppCSXCAD window showing the circuit.

 ### Mesh check <a name="Mesh_check"></a>